Ørsta–Volda Airport: History

 Operating costs were covered by the two municipalities in the ratio of their population, initially nine sixteenth for Ørsta and seven sixteenths for Volda.
 The airport was run by an inter-municipal board and subordinate to the municipal engineer in Ørsta.
 The four airports opened on 1 July 1971. Ørsta–Volda Airport was one of three airports in Møre og Romsdal to open within two years.
 Kristiansund Airport, Kvernberget opened on 30 June 1970 and Molde Airport, Årø opened on 5 April 1972.
 This led to a dramatic reduction in services out of Vigra.

 The original service from Hovden was a feeder service to Vigra operated by Widerøe with their 19-seat Twin Otters.
 In the first full year of operation the airport handled 8,835 passengers.
 During the first years the airport had notoriously poor regularity, and in the last quarter of 1972 half the flights were canceled.
 A contribution was the high 610 m runway visual range.
-There were discussions of closing Hovden and Sandane Airport, Anda and replacing them with an airport at Markane in Stryn, although this was never carried out.
+There were discussions of closing Hovden and Sandane Airport, Anda and replacing them with an airport at Markane in Stryn Municipality, although this was never carried out.

 Widerøe introduced the 50-passenger de Havilland Canada Dash 7 on some routes between 1985 and 1988.
 There were 18,138 passengers in 1985 and 24,150 two years later.
 This and the use of the Dash 7 caused the terminal to be upgraded in 1988.
 New navigational aids were installed in 1987, including a localizer and a new radio beacon, lowering the visual range to 550 m.
 Further improvements were made with the new runway lighting in 1989.
 The Twin Otters were in 1993 replaced with Dash 8-100s.
 With this the flights to Ålesund were terminated and instead flights to Oslo Airport, Fornebu and Bergen Airport, Flesland were introduced.
 From 1997 Widerøe built a hangar at Hovden, allowing it to have a night stop there.
 This further helped regularity.

 Ownership of the airport passed to the Civil Aviation Administration (later renamed Avinor) on 1 January 1997.
 The runway was extended in both directions in the early 2000s.
 Airport security was introduced on 1 January 2005.
 Hovden saw 51,000 passengers in 2008.
 With the opening of the Eiksund Tunnel that year Ulstein, Herøy and Hareid were all given a fixed link to the airport.
 This gave a large increase in use of the airport, hitting 100,000 passengers in 2011.
 The 2012 opening of the Kviv Tunnel brought the airport even closer to Nordfjord and Hovden started capturing patronage from Sandane Airport, Anda.
 This has been sufficient for Avinor to consider the closing of Anda.
 Combined these two road projects have tripled the airport's catchment area.